avajs/ava/docs/recipes/es-modules.md

 $ npm install esm
 ```

-Configure it in your `package.json` or `ava.config.js` file, and add it to AVA's `"require"` option as well.
+Configure it in your `package.json` or `ava.config.*` file, and add it to AVA's `"require"` option as well.
 Make sure to add it as the first item.

 **`package.json`:**